 Safety-wise, there’s no official rating.
 The 6 Series comes with a long list of passive crash protection and active safety tech on board.
 This includes BMW’s Dynamic Stability Control that prevents skidding and a clever automatic brake drying system to maintain full stopping power in wet weather.

 We’ve mentioned the cramped back seat and, like many coupes, the practicality of getting into the back is difficult too.
-Clambering round the folded front seats is only for the particularly agile.
+Clambering around the folded front seats is only for the particularly agile.

 Running costs and reliability